nils-hamel/dalai-suite/README.md

 This section gives an overview of the tools available in the _dalai-suite_.
 Its purpose is to provide examples of the suite solutions applied on actual data.

-In the first place, the _dalai-vision_ solution allows to read and display the content of the project common format.
-It allows to view models through a simple graphical interface in both case of point-based models :
+In the first place, it allows the _dalai-vision_ solution to read and display the content of the project common format.
+It allows it to view models through a simple graphical interface in both case of point-based models :

 <br />
 <p align="center">